Proposal Process Overview

-Students must apply using the application links on the current proposals page
+Students MUST apply using the application links on the current proposals page to be a candidate for the program.

 Awards announced

-Multiple proposals may be submitted to both the RCEU program and the Honors Capstone Research program by the same mentor, but EACH proposal must be unique.
+Mentors may submit up to 2 proposals for the RCEU program and may mentor additional projects through the Honors Capstone Research program, but EACH proposal must be unique.

-Students interested in the RCEU should carefully review the complete outline of regulations, eligibility and expectations before applying.
+Students interested in participating in the RCEU program should carefully review the complete outline of regulations, eligibility and expectations before applying.

 The student application includes basic information, a letter of interest for the specific project being applied to, and certifications that the student meets project and program requirements.